dojo/framework/docs/en/routing/basic-usage.md

 }
 ```

-The `ActiveLink` component is a wrapper around the `Link` component that conditionally sets classes on the `a` node if the link is currently active:
+The `ActiveLink` widget is a wrapper around the `Link` widget that conditionally sets classes on the `a` node if the link is currently active:

 ActiveLink Properties: